Disclosure: If you buy a product or service after clicking one of our links, we may be paid a commission

 Dosage: In this factor, Bravecto wins the game.
 Just after only one dosage, Bravecto gives overall protection from fleas and ticks for three months to your dogs.
 There is not any chance of a missed dose every month.

 Whereas Nexgard is a monthly applicable oral pill.
-Means that, you have to ingest Nexgard every month to your dog.
+This means that, you have to ingest Nexgard every month to your dog.

 For the Cats, Bravecto doesn’t have oral medication.
 There is a topical solution to apply to the cat’s skin.
 The spot-on solution also gives 8 weeks to 12 weeks of protection to your cats.
 Nexgard neither has an oral medication nor a spot-on solution for the cats.